CoffeeVampir3/Graphify/Readme.md

 ![Animated Playmode Example](https://github.com/CoffeeVampir3/Graphify/blob/7c5460cafd562dbcda706d300d151158997d7031/bWRdpX42Gy.gif)

-With Graphify you're able to visualize a graph while it's running in playmode, and make permenant changes to it on-the fly!
-No more having to recompile 60 times to see the fruits of your labour!
+Say goodbye to recompiling!
+With Graphify you're able to visualize a graph while it's running in playmode, and make permenant changes to it in real time!

 # Installing: